ben7ny/bloctime/README.md

 # Pumadoro

-Bloctime is a task management app based on The Pomodoro Technique. each user has 25 minutes to complete a task or reset the time over.
+Pumadoro is a task management app based on The Pomodoro Technique. each user has 25 minutes to complete a task or reset the time over.
 After each task, the user has an option to take a 5 minutes break.
 The break time would increase to 30 minutes after every four completed tasks.

-## Getting Started

-Fork the project from Github

-## Challenges
+## Challenge
  Putting complex if statement with logical operators in the Return Method that caused some issue with timer not working correctly.